Blendify/blender-manual/blender_docs/manual/interface/common_shortcuts.rst

 - :kbd:`Ctrl-C` -- Over any :ref:`ui-operation-buttons` copies their Python command into the clipboard.

   This can be used in the Python console or in the Text editor when writing scripts.
-- :kbd:`Ctrl-Shift-C` -- Over property buttons copies their data-path for this property (also available from the right-click menu).
+- :kbd:`Shift-Ctrl-C` -- Over property buttons copies their data-path for this property (also available from the right-click menu).

   Useful when writing drivers or scripts.
-- :kbd:`Ctrl-Alt-Shift-C` -- Over property buttons copies their *full* data-path for the Data-Block and property.
+- :kbd:`Shift-Ctrl-Alt-C` -- Over property buttons copies their *full* data-path for the Data-Block and property.

   Note that in most cases it is best to access values based on the context, instead of by name.